Voting Systems and Security

 • Oath of Allegiance

-• Training & Supervision
+• Training and supervision

 • Two-Person Rule

-• Chain of Custody Rule
+• Chain of Custody Regulations

 • Photo ID Badges